Kong/blog-mocking/README.md

 ![personal access token](images/pat.jpg)

 Once you have your PAT, the next thing we need to do is create a global control plane.
 We can do this using an API.
-Inside a terminal, change to your cloned git project and run the below commands.
+Inside a terminal, change the directory to your cloned git project and run the below commands.

 ##### Setup Kong Mesh Global Control Plane
 ```